KBOI-TV: KBOI-DT2

 On September 12, 2011, KBOI picked up programming from The CW on its second digital subchannel and on KYUU-LP via The CW Plus.
 On August 30, 2012, KYUU was upgraded to high definition level.
-It was still viewed in standard definition on KBOI-DT2 until the subchannel was upgraded to 720p high definition in fall 2014.
+It was still viewed in standard definition 4:3 aspect ratio on KBOI-DT2 until the subchannel was upgraded to 720p high definition in fall 2014.

-Programming

-Syndicated programming

-Syndicated programming on KBOI includes Jeopardy!, Family Feud, Wheel of Fortune, and Dr. Phil.

 News operation

 KBOI operates a news department with a focus on high impact community advocacy journalism.
 There is an investigative unit known as the "Truth Squad" normally consisting of two reporters assigned to the beat.
-In 2004, the station (then KBCI-TV) received the prestigious DuPont and Edward R. Murrow awards for the 2002–2003 investigation into former Boise Mayor Brent Coles.
+In 2004, the station (then KBCI-TV) received the prestigious DuPont and Edward R. Murrow awards for the 2002–2003 investigation into former Boise mayor Brent Coles.
 The investigation into Cole's mismanagement of public funds led to his resignation and subsequent prosecution by the Idaho Attorney General's Office.
 In May 2009, the Idaho Press Club recognized KBCI with awards for "Best Investigative Reporting" and "Best Light Feature".
 Later in the year, it won "Best Newscast" from the Idaho State Broadcaster's Association.

 KBOI broadcasts a total of 22 hours of local news each week.
-KBOI recently added a midday newscast that airs at 11:00 a.m.
-KBOI 2 News, First at 4:00 is the market's first-ever newscast at 4:00 p.m.
-On weeknights, KBOI airs the CBS Evening News live at 5:00 p.m. and there is a 30-minute local newscast at 5:30 p.m.
-The station produces two 30-minute newscasts for sister station KYUU, one at 7:00 a.m. and one at 9:00 p.m.
-The prime time newscast airs against a broadcast airing on KNIN.
+KBOI recently added a midday newscast that airs at 11 a.m.
+KBOI 2 News, First at 4:00 is the market's first-ever newscast at 4 p.m.
+On weeknights, KBOI airs the CBS Evening News live at 5 p.m. and there is a 30-minute local newscast at 5:30 p.m.

+In 2023, KBOI-TV took over presentation for the newscasts of Sinclair-owned KLEW-TV in Lewiston.
+That same year, Marquee Broadcasting acquired KNIN-TV and contracted KBOI-TV to produce its 7 a.m. and 9 p.m. local newscasts which had been provided by KIVI-TV.